-Student Affairs Administration In Higher Education
+Educational Administration with an emphasis on Student Affairs Administration In Higher Education (M.S.)

-The Student Affairs Administration in Higher Education (SAAHE) program strives to be innovative, inclusive, holistic, comprehensive, and adaptive in meeting the needs of all students, student affairs professionals, higher education and the nation.
+The SAAHE program strives meet the needs of all students.
+The 45 credit-hour program is innovative, inclusive, and comprehensive.
 We expect to be known and respected for the quality, preparation, and professionalism of our graduates.